OUT OF THE BOX Christmas Ideas (Ideas to help churches reach people for Jesus)

 Jim Burnett, (Pastor Willow Pointe Church of Hattiesburg, Mississippi) tells the story of how their church purchased over 400 mini spiral 60-watt light bulbs and one by one placed them in plastic bags with the church’s logo on the outside and an informational sheet on the inside.
 Attached to the bulb was a card that said the following:

 Jesus is the Light of the World.
 Just as this bulb will illuminate the dark areas of your home, Jesus brings light and understanding to life.
 John 8:12-When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”

 On the back it said:

 Jesus Saves.
-This bulb has the potential to save you $46 a year in energy cost.
+This bulb has the potential to save you $46 a year in energy costs.
 Jesus promises to save you from your sin and God’s judgment.
 Romans 6:23 (written out)

 Jesus Offers Eternal Life.
-This bulb has a life expectancy of none years or 10,000 hours.
-Jesus desires to give you eternal life which never ends.
+This bulb has a life expectancy of nine years or 10,000 hours.
+Jesus desires to give you eternal life, which never ends.
 1 John 5:13 (written out)

 As these were distributed in pairs of two a two-question survey was conducted.